alwasa0b/school/DjangoCouchDB/README.md

 This is a website programmed in Django and using couchDB database.
 The website was originally developed by me using mysql.
-I was updated for this class to use couchDB or non relational database.
+It was updated for this class to use couchDB.

 one look and feel for the entire website.